unbit/uwsgi.it/CustomerQuickstart.md

 With those parameters you will be able o configure your services using the HTTP api.

-In this quickstart we will use the 'curl' command, but your supplier could give a you a more user-friendly interface (like a web-based one) based on it.
+In this quickstart we will use the 'curl' command, but your supplier could give a you a more user-friendly interface (like a web-based one) build over the api

 Let's start: get your personal data
 -----------------------------------